By Santi, Head Van Engineer, January 19, 2026

 Paperwork and VIN checks

-Ask for stamped invoices with shop contact details and date/mileage entries.
-Cross-check VIN history reports for title issues, salvage brands, or owned-by-dealer history.
-If service records have large gaps, request explanations and original receipts.
-For more on verifying records and common scams, the Vansmith post on Why I Chose The Vansmith to Build My Dream Van discusses what trustworthy documentation looks like in practice.
+If service records have large gaps, ask for reasons and real receipts.
+For more on checking records and common scams, the Vansmith post on Why I Chose The Vansmith to Build My Dream Van shows what reliable paperwork looks like in practice.

 When to walk away

-Walk away if you encounter undisclosed structural rust in frame rails, obvious odometer tampering, falsified service records, major water damage hidden behind trim, or a seller refusing an independent inspection.
+Walk away if you find hidden rust in frame rails, clear odometer changes, fake service records, major water damage hidden behind trim, or a seller saying no to an outside inspection.

 Mechanical & Drivetrain Inspection